 - 3.Click on

-Credentials changebutton that will download a list of your validator indices and withdrawal credentials that is required for later
+Credentials changebutton and download the file under the first step of "Change credentials using CLI".
+It will download a list of your validator indices and withdrawal credentials that is required for later.

 You should end up with a text file with two lists on two separate lines: